snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofevaluations.rst

 Organization of Evaluations
 """""""""""""""""""""""""""

 An evaluation is a mapping from variables to responses performed by a Dakota model or interface.
-Beginning with release 6.10, Dakota has the ability to report evaluation history in HDF5 format.
+Dakota optionally writes evaluation history to its HDF5 results file.
 The HDF5 format offers many advantages over existing console output and :ref:`tabular output<environment-tabular_data>`.
 Requring no "scraping", it is more convenient for most users than the former, and being unrestricted to a two-dimensional, tabular arragnment of information, it is far richer than the latter.

 This section begins by describing the Dakota components that can generate evaluation data.
 It then documents the high-level organization of the data from those components.
 Detailed documentation of the individual datasets (the "low-level" organization) where data are stored follows.
 Finally, information is provided concerning input keywords that control which components report evaluations.